RickStrahl/BlogPosts/2022-10/Fix-Chromium-Browsers-automatically-re-routing-http-to-https/FixChromiumBrowsersAutomaticallyReRoutingHttpToHttps.md

 ---
-title: Fix automatic re-routing of http:// to https:// on localhost in Web Browsers
+title: 'HSTS: Fix automatic re-routing of http:// to https:// on localhost in Web Browsers'
 abstract: If you're doing local Web develop with multiple development tools you've probably run into a problem where you end up not being able to access a local site via unsecured `http://` requests and automatically get redirected to `https://` no matter what you try.
 If you don't have a certificate set up for the site you may not even be able to access the site at all.
 Turns out this usually is due to HSTS which is a nasty little bugger of a security protocol that is applied universally to a domain even in applications that don't use HSTS.
 In this post I discuss how HSTS works and why it can be a problem for local development as well as how to clear out the HSTS cache or avoid using it locally.
 categories: ASP.NET, Security
 keywords: HSTS, http, https, re-routing, Chromium